Jithendiran/OS-explo/electronics.md

 [D Flip flop](https://youtu.be/YW-_GkUguMM?t=239) [Only see D flip flop section]

+## Types of circuit

+* **Combinational Circuits**
+    - In a combinational circuit, the output depends only on the current inputs.
+There is no memory of what happened before.
+    - How they work: Think of a simple light switch.
+When you flip it, the light goes on.
+If you flip it back, it goes off.
+It doesn't care how many times you flipped it in the past.
+    - Clock use: They do not use a clock.
+The output changes as fast as the electricity can travel through the gates (this is called "propagation delay").
+    - Examples: Adders, Multiplexers (MUX), Decoders, and basic Logic Gates (AND, OR, NOT).

+* **Sequential Circuits**
+    - Sequential circuits are different because they have memory.
+Their output depends on both the current inputs and the "state" (what happened previously).
+    - Sequential circuits are further split into two types:
+        - Synchronous (Clocked): These use a clock signal to synchronize everything.
+The memory elements (Flip-Flops) only change their state when the clock "ticks" (the rising or falling edge).
+This is the "standard" way modern computers work because it prevents errors caused by signals arriving at slightly different times.
+            - Duty cycle is not matter here, 10% or 90% duty cycle both have the single rise edge

+        - Asynchronous (Unclocked): These are sequential circuits that do not use a clock.
+Instead, they change state as soon as the inputs change.
+While they can be faster, they are much harder to design because they are prone to "race conditions" (where the circuit glitches because one signal beat another by a nanosecond).
+            - For Latches (Level-Triggered): Duty cycle is everything.
+A latch is "transparent" (open) while the clock is High.
+If your duty cycle is 70%, the latch stays open for 70% of the time.
+This is where you actually "design" the duty cycle to control how long data is allowed to flow through

 ## Clock explained

 To understand why we need a clock, let's look at a simple math problem: